-Arranged as a classroom in the cellar of the old 17the century townhouse where the Reypenaer Cheese showroom is located, the tasting gives you a possibility to evaluate different sorts of Dutch cheese with a glass of wine, port and naturally cold water, under the guidance of an expert cheese taster.
+Arranged as a classroom in the cellar of the old 17th century townhouse where the Reypenaer Cheese showroom is located.
+The tasting gives you a possibility to evaluate different sorts of Dutch cheese with a glass of wine, port and naturally cold water, under the guidance of an expert cheese taster.

 A horror attraction about the dark side of the Amsterdam history shown through the scenes on different subjects with live acting, costumes and light effects.
-This attraction has something of the classic Disney’s pirate ride, but it located in a former church, built on the spot of the famous Amsterdam Miracle in 1345.
+This attraction is something like the classic Disney's pirate ride, but it's located in a former church, built on the spot of the famous Amsterdam Miracle in 1345.

 Location: Rokin 78

 “Body Worlds: The Happiness Project.” is an exhibit where real human bodies of dead people serve to “illustrate the importance of happiness in human health”.
 Body Works in Amsterdam exhibits more than 200 anatomical specimens made of especially conserved often skinless human bodies.